-The YB Rental Tracker is a self-contained battery powered GPS Tracking device.

-It uses satellites to get GPS fixes and transmit its positions back to base.
-Threfore, it needs to have a good view of the sky to operate properly.
+The YB3 Rental Tracker is a self-contained battery powered GPS Tracking device.
+It uses the Iridium Satellite system to get GPS fixes and transmit its positions back to base.

-To turn the tracker ON:
+To turn the YB3 Tracker ON:

-To Turn the tracker on, press the LEFT ◀ and RIGHT ▶ keys together on the keypad 1.
-The screen will light up and you will be prompted to 'press UP to start' ▲.
+Press the LEFT \blacktriangleleft and RIGHT \triangleright keys together at the same time on the keypad (1)The screen will light up and you will be prompted to 'press UP \blacktriangle to start'.

-Make sure the unit is outside when it is turned on:
+Make sure the YB3 Tracker is outside when you turn it ON:

-The tracker will attempt to transmit as soon as it has been turned on, and will then revert to transmitting at its normal frequency.
+The YB3 Tracker will attempt to transmit as soon as it has been turned on and will then revert to transmitting at its normal frequency.
 Whenever the tracker is trying to transmit, a green light will flash on the keypad.